TNMDCollaborationWeek/GettingStarted/README.md

 + The [R Programming Git Guide Book](https://happygitwithr.com/) written by Jenny Bryan and [contributors](https://happygitwithr.com/contrib.html).
 + [Instructions for using the Git GUI](https://www.geeksforgeeks.org/working-on-git-for-gui/) from GeeksforGeeks.
 + [Instructions for using Git Bash with GitHub](https://www.geeksforgeeks.org/ultimate-guide-git-github/?ref=lbp) from GeeksforGeeks.
++ A comprehensive list of [Git debugging instructions](https://dangitgit.com/en) from DangItGit.